sanjay1626/Employee-Directory/README.md

 ### <a name="Installation"></a>Installation

 Users can view the deployed project [here](heroku link).
-If you intend to iterate on the project, besides downloading the repo to your machine, be sure to run `npm i` in the root directory and to also have MongoDB installed and ready.
+If you intend to iterate on the project, besides downloading the repo to your machine, be sure to run `npm i` in the root directory.

 ### <a name="Usage"></a>Usage